Barking imperial pigeon: Description

-The barking imperial pigeon is frugivorous, feeding on large fruits of the Cananga, Dysoxylum and Myristica (nutmegs).
+The barking imperial pigeon is frugivorous, feeding on large fruits of the trees Cananga, Didymocheton, and Myristica (nutmegs).
 It feeds alone or in pairs, occasionally occurring in small flocks on fruiting trees.
 The breeding season of this species is from May to January, with a single egg being laid on an insubstantial twig nest.
 These birds are typically 40-44cm.
 The upper parts of this bird are grey.
 The upper wings and upper tail are a darker shade of brown.
 It has a black bill and the eyes are purple and red.
 Additionally, the bird got its name because it known to make loud barking "u-oo" in long series.
 Also, they make a "raa" noise.
 These calling are often associated with mating.
 Due to human hunting and interference the habitat for this bird is being put in danger and there has been a decline in the population of these birds!